open-education-hub/essentials-security/assembly-language/index.md

 In the previous 2 sessions you started discovering what binary security looks like.
 [Last session](../binary-analysis/) you learnt two very powerful means of investigating and even reverse engineering executables: static and dynamic analysis.
-In order to leverage them efficiently, you used two tools: Ghidra for static analysis and GDB for dynamic analysis.
+In order to leverage them efficiently, you used Ghidra for static analysis.
+Now we'll introduce GDB for dynamic analysis.
 You've most likely noticed that they are able to display the source code of the application.
 GDB can do so when said app was compiled with _debug symbols_, while Ghidra does not even need debug symbols.
 It infers the original C code from its compiled representation (learn more about how Ghidra does this by taking part in the [Binary Security track](https://security-summer-school.github.io/binary/static-analysis/#ida-and-ghidra) next year).